Pure Play Tip Sheets

 #Recycleforplay – small plastic containers

-small plastic containers – tip sheet (1) So much of our food comes packaged in plastic containers: yogurt, sour cream, butter, margarine, cereal, nuts, fruit, icing, etc. And once we use the product, we toss the container into our recycling bin.
-But what could...
+Download Our Recycle for Play - Small Plastic Containers Tip Sheet!
+So much of our food comes packaged in plastic containers: yogurt, sour cream, butter, margarine, cereal, nuts, fruit, icing, etc. And once we use the product, we toss the container into our recycling...

 #RecycleforPlay – cardboard boxes

-cardboard boxes – tip sheet You have likely already experienced this…the toy you’ve purchased is laying on the floor while your child uses the box as a drum (or however else they have been inspired).
-Why is it that cardboard...
+Download Our Recycle for Play - Cardboard Boxes Tip Sheet!
+You have likely already experienced this…the toy you’ve purchased is laying on the floor while your child uses the box as a drum (or however else they have been inspired).
+Why is it that cardboard boxes are...

 #Recycleforplay – coffee cans

+Download our Recycle for Play - Coffee Cans Tip Sheet!
 Those bright red, blue, green and yellow plastic coffee cans are valuable play things!
 The coffee cans store things and stack neatly because the lid fits so nicely.
-They are also durable for banging on, dumping into, and pouring out of.
-Since they are so playfully...
+They are also durable for banging on, dumping...

 #repurposingforplay – Kitchen Utensils

+Download Our Repurposing for Play – Kitchen Utensils Tip Sheet!
 A Window into a Child’s World She opens the cabinet and chooses.
 The treasure is transported into the living room and placed on the coffee table.
 Then she returns and selects again.
-Back and forth, she works her plan until there is enough to begin.
-I watch, knowing a...
+Back and forth, she...

 #repurposingforplay – Folding Tables

+Download Our Repurposing for Play - Folding Tables Tip Sheet!
 What is a table, really?
 The eyes of an adult and the eyes of a child see differently.
 So a child can look at a table and see more than a place to sit and eat a meal.
-Can you think of ten different things a table can be?
-A child can surpass most adults on the amazing...
+Can you think of ten different things a...

 #repurposingforplay – Bed Sheets

+Download Our Repurposing for Play - Bed Sheets Tip Sheet!
 Do you remember using sheets to make forts as a child?
 Blankets and sheets became the roofs and walls.
 Chairs, tables, and couches were the frames.
 Building was only one part of the fun.
-After making the fort or castle, then we imagined adventures both alone and...
+After making the fort...

 #repurposingforplay – Cut Logs

+Download Our Repurposing for Play - Cut Logs Tip Sheet!
 Unleashing Creativity from Leftover Logs A tree gets cut down.
 It becomes wood for a fire or chopped into mulch.
 The pieces could be used for so much more.
-Have you ever thought of how it could be used for play?
-Cut into slices, the “tree cookies” become loose parts...
+Have you ever thought of how it could be used for play?...

 #repurposingforplay – PVC Pipe

+Download Our Repurposing for Play - PVC Pipe Tip Sheet!
 PVC Pipe: Who’s ready to Build?
 We have a big bin full of various sizes of PVC pipe and buckets of connectors.
 Next to it are bedsheets and clothespins.
 The lids are open and ready for children.
-Children peek in, curious.
-“What can you make?”
-I ask, priming the pump....
+Children peek in,...

 #repurposingforplay – ADS Pipe

+Download Our Repurposing for Play - ADS Pipe Tip Sheet!
 What Can ADS Pipe do to Make Play Amazing?
 What is ADS pipe?
 Before I became a play advocate, I had nothing to hang my hat onto with those words.
 Thems construction words.
-I’d let the person use the word and hope I could figure out what it was later....
+I’d let the person use the word and...